dart-lang/language/working/macros/feature-specification.md

-A Dart program may contain a mixture of macros that introspect over portions of the Dart program, macro applications that change that Dart program, and macros that are themselves implemented in Dart and thus potentially affected by changes to the Dart code too.
+A Dart program may contain a mixture of macros that introspect over portions of the Dart program, macro applications that change that Dart program, and macros are themselves implemented in Dart and thus potentially affected by changes to the Dart code too.
 That raises a number of questions about how to compile and apply macros in a well-defined way.